 A study of the varied responsibilities of the those who serve on a church staff including leadership in worship, officiating at funerals and weddings, and pastoral care with specific attention to the visiting of the sick and dying.

 MIN 302 - Christian Formation

-Credits, 3 sem. hrs.
-Prerequisite(s): Sophomore standing.
 A study of the basic foundations of Christian educational ministry in the local church.

 MIN 315 - Ministry to Youth